sharmajee499/my_Website/content/home/experience.md

     description: |2-
         Responsibilities include:

+        * Certified CRLA-Level 3 tutor with more than 280 hours of experience.
-        * Taught Statistics, Calculus, College Algebra & Trigonometry etc.
+        * Tutored diverse courses like Statistics, Calculus, Accounting, Finance and CIS.
-        * Mentored New Tutors.
+        * Mentored new tutors for a better fit to the work environment.

   - title: Research Assistant
     company: People Analytics Lab (PAL) @ Nicholls